nileshbaithwar/eCommerce-Dataset---Python-libraries/README.md

-# Data Analysis and Visualization using Python
+# Data Analysis and Visualization using Python libraries (pandas, matplotlib, seaborn)

 ## Overview
 This project performs **data analysis and visualization** on an **eCommerce dataset** using popular **Python libraries**.
 The dataset contains sales information across multiple channels, products, and customer demographics, including age group, gender, and geographic location (cities and states).